updated

 “In truth, the issues around the defence of state have been well known within defence circles for a very long time.”

-Among the well-known sites being sold are Victoria Barracks in Sydney, Brisbane and Melbourne, Spectacle Island and HMAS Penguin in NSW, as well as a golf course next to Victoria’s Swan Island training facility, which is used by the SAS and spy agency ASIS.
+Among the well-known sites being sold are Victoria Barracks in Sydney, Brisbane and Melbourne, HMAS Penguin in NSW, as well as a golf course next to Victoria’s Swan Island training facility, which is used by the SAS and spy agency ASIS.

-Under the defence estate audit, the department will reduce its footprint in a bid to generate an estimated sale revenue of $3 billion, but relocation and remediation costs are expected to total $1.2 billion.
+Under the defence estate audit, the department will reduce its footprint in a bid to generate an estimated sale revenue of $3 billion, despite the fact relocation and remediation costs are expected to total $1.2 billion.

 Swift sales of properties are not expected as the Department of Finance examines the sites for appropriate use, including assessing contamination, heritage restrictions, personnel relocation and other obstacles.